-Millions of people visit search engines everyday and keep on searching on a keyword to find information on a specific topic.
-An advertiser bids for ad placement in search engines sponsored links.
+Millions of people visit search engines every day and keep on searching for a keyword to find information on a specific topic.
+An advertiser bids for ad placement in search engine-sponsored links.

 Every time an advertiser’s ad is clicked on your website sending a visitor to the advertiser’s website, he has to pay the search engine a small fee.

-But if the PPC works correctly, a click means a multitimes business for the advertiser.
-Like if the advertiser pays $ 4.5 for a click, actually the click results in a $450 sale for the advertiser.
+But if the PPC works correctly, a click means a multi-time business for the advertiser.
+If the advertiser pays $ 4.5 for a click, actually the click results in a $450 sale for the advertiser.

-Google AdSense is technically the leader of all PPC ads but beside Google AdSense there are a number of other popular networks.
-These are :-
+Google AdSense is technically the leader of all PPC ads but besides Google AdSense, there are a number of other popular networks.
+These are:-

-If you are not sure about what is CPC advertising you can refer the following criteo ad:-
+If you are not sure about what is CPC advertising you can refer to the following Criteo ad:-

 ( curtsy: themeisle.com)

-Affiliate marketing is an advertising model in which an online retailer pays commission to a third party website or blog for sending traffic or sales generated from its referrals.
+Affiliate marketing is an advertising model in which an online retailer pays a commission to a third-party website or blog for sending traffic or sales generated from its referrals.

-Nowadays approximately 81% of brands and 84% of the publishers utilize the power of affiliate marketing.
+Nowadays approximately 81% of brands and 84% of publishers utilize the power of affiliate marketing.

 Most recently these statistics got a quantum jump with the break out of covid-19 and the subsequent lockdown all over the world.